Genie (feral child): Childhood

 Genie's father fed her as little as possible and refused to give her solid food, feeding her only baby food, cereal, Pablum, an occasional soft-boiled egg, and liquids.
 He, or when coerced, her brother, spooned food into her mouth as quickly as possible, and if she choked or could not swallow fast enough the person feeding her rubbed her face in her food.
 These were normally the only times he allowed her mother to be with her, although she could not feed her herself.
 She claimed her husband always fed Genie three times a day but also said that she sometimes risked a beating by making noise when hungry, leading researchers to believe he often refused to feed her.
-In early 1972 her mother told researchers that, whenever possible, at around 11:00 at night she would surreptitiously try to give her additional food, causing her to develop an abnormal sleep pattern in which she slept from 7 to 11pm, woke up for a few minutes, and fell back asleep for an additional 6 1/2 hours.
+In early 1972, her mother told researchers that, whenever possible, at around 11:00 at night she would surreptitiously try to give her additional food, causing her to develop an abnormal sleep pattern in which she slept from 7 to 11pm, woke up for a few minutes, and fell back asleep for an additional 6 1/2 hours.
 This sleep pattern continued for several months after she began to receive medical attention, and only gradually normalized.

-Genie's father had an extremely low tolerance for noise, to the point of refusing to have a working television or radio in the house.
-He almost never allowed her mother or brother to talk and viciously beat them if they did so without permission, particularly forbidding them to speak to or around her.
-Any conversation between them was therefore very quiet and out of her earshot, preventing her from hearing any meaningful amount of language.
+Genie's father had an extremely low tolerance for any noise, to the point of refusing to have a working television or radio in the house.
+He seldom allowed her mother or brother to talk and viciously beat them if they did so without permission, particularly forbidding them to speak to or around her.
+Therefore, any conversation between them was very quiet and out of her earshot, preventing her from hearing any meaningful amount of language.
 Genie's father kept her room extremely dark, and the only available stimuli were the crib, the child's toilet, curtains on each of the windows, three pieces of furniture, and two plastic raincoats hanging on the closet door.
 On rare occasions he allowed her to play with plastic food containers, old spools of thread, TV Guide issues with many of the illustrations cut out, and the raincoats.
-The room had two almost entirely blacked-out windows, one which he left slightly open; although the house was well away from the street and other houses, she could see the side of a neighboring one and a few inches of sky, and occasionally heard environmental sounds or a neighboring child practicing the piano.
+The room had two almost entirely blacked-out windows, one which he left slightly open; although the house was well away from the street and other houses, she could see the side of one neighboring house and a few inches of sky, and occasionally heard environmental sounds or a neighboring child practicing the piano.